3D film: Rebirth of 3D (1985–2003)

-Mainstream resurgence (2003–present)
+Mainstream resurgence (2003–2010)

 In 2003, Ghosts of the Abyss by James Cameron was released as the first full-length 3D IMAX feature filmed with the Reality Camera System.
 This camera system used the latest HD video cameras, not film, and was built for Cameron by Vince Pace, to his specifications.
 The same camera system was used to film Spy Kids 3-D: Game Over (2003), Aliens of the Deep IMAX (2005), and The Adventures of Sharkboy and Lavagirl in 3-D (2005).

 In 2004, Las Vegas Hilton released Star Trek: The Experience which included two films.
 One of the films, Borg Invasion 4-D (Ty Granoroli), was in 3D.
 In August of the same year, rap group Insane Clown Posse released their ninth studio album Hell's Pit.
 One of two versions of the album contained a DVD featuring a 3D short film for the track "Bowling Balls", shot in high-definition video.

 In November 2004, The Polar Express was released as IMAX's first full-length, animated 3D feature.
 It was released in 3,584 theaters in 2D, and only 66 IMAX locations.
 The return from those few 3D theaters was about 25% of the total.
 The 3D version earned about 14 times as much per screen as the 2D version.
 This pattern continued and prompted a greatly intensified interest in 3D and 3D presentation of animated films.

 In June 2005, the Mann's Chinese 6 theatre in Hollywood became the first commercial film theatre to be equipped with the Digital 3D format.
 Both Singin' in the Rain and The Polar Express were tested in the Digital 3D format over the course of several months.
-In November 2005, Walt Disney Studio Entertainment released Chicken Little in digital 3D format.
+In November 2005, Walt Disney Pictures released Chicken Little in Digital 3D format.